jksigtermans/TicTacToe/_Completion_README.md

 2) Apply table creation scripts in project root

+3) Apply database credentials in application.yaml

-3) Run application as a Spring Boot application
+4) Run application as a Spring Boot application

-4) Optional requests:
+5) Optional requests:

 Non-secure call to register a player with UN=foo and PW=bar: